 How health services can better support boys and men

 There’s an increasing number of resources developed for health conditions experienced by boys and men, and you could be forgiven for thinking that most of the innovation in modern men’s health initiatives is online.
-The reach of these virtual initiatives is wide, aided by rapid dissemination in this present age of digital health, social media and disruption.
+The reach of these virtual initiatives is wide, aided by rapid dissemination in this present age of digital health, social media, and disruption.

 The expansion of online so-called ‘men’s health’ services has typically targeted younger male cohorts, advertising cures for erectile dysfunction, hair loss, and obesity, and products that enhance ‘wellbeing’.
 Health delivery by these services is transactional between the individual and a website URL.
-These services are extolled by their operators as supporting men by rapidly and discreetly delivering panaceas for their self-reported symptoms.
-This convenience circumvents thorough engagement with medical expertise, and integrated management of an individual’s overall health.

 Treating the underlying causes of disease may be compromised by symptomatic treatments, renewed by returning customers.
 How can you properly investigate and treat underlying cardiovascular disease in a patient with erectile dysfunction?
 These systems are not built for that.
-In our era of fake news, health conspiracy theories and quick-fix remedies, the challenge to fortify public health messaging that addresses the underlying biopsychosocial determinants of men’s health is a challenge that seemingly grows every day.

 Men are often characterised as being reticent about their health.
 But a consideration that many have been pondering is whether health systems themselves perpetuate men’s health behaviours that work against them.
 Can health services do more in relation to boys’ and men’s health and wellbeing?